zachholcomb/adopt_dont_shop_2001/README.md

 As a visitor
 When I visit a shelter show page
-Then I see a link to update the shelter
-When I click the link
+Then I see a link to update the shelter "Update Shelter" When I click the link "Update Shelter"
 Then I am taken to '/shelters/:id/edit' where I  see a form to edit the shelter's data including:
 - name
 - address